-Other Sources of Information
+Other Sources of Information:

-For more information about AIDS, you may call the Columbus AIDS Hotline at 1-800-332-2437.
+For more information about AIDS you may call the Ohio AIDS Hotline at 1-800-332-2437.

-Consent for HIV Testing
+Consent For HIV Testing:

 I have read and I understand this HIV Test Informed Consent Form.
-I voluntarily consent to the withdrawal of blood, the testing of my blood for HIV antibodies, and the disclosure of the test results as described above.
+I voluntarily consent to the withdrawal of blood or to the providing of another bodily fluid sample, the testing of my blood or other bodily fluid for HIV antibodies, and the disclosure of the test results as described above.
 I will be given a copy of this form.
 This CONSENT is valid for ninety (90) days from the date of my signature below.
-Insurer agrees to complete testing and provide the authorized notifications, as appropriate, within this ninety (90) day period.
+Insurer agrees to complete testing and provide the authorized notifications, as appropriate, within this 90 (ninety) day period.